Past Meets Present: Creating Historical Analogy with Large Language Models: Historical Analogy Generation

-To comprehensively evaluate the ability of LLMs to acquire historical analogies, we categorized historical analogies into two categories, \ie, popular analogy and general analogy. \paragraph{Popular Analogy} Popular analogies are analogies that are well known to the general public and already have standardized results, often proposed by newspapers, historians, and politicians.
-For example, the COVID-19 pandemic is often analogous to the Spanish pandemic.
+To comprehensively evaluate the ability of LLMs to acquire historical analogies, we categorize historical analogies into two categories, \ie, popular analogy and general analogy.

+\paragraph{Popular Analogy} Popular analogies are analogies that are well known to the general public and already have standardized results, often proposed by newspapers, historians, and politicians, such as Figure~\ref{fig:front}.
 To obtain these analogies, we manually collect samples of popular analogies from web pages and articles related to historical analogies.\footnote{The online resources are shown in Appendix~\ref{sec:resource}} Due to the limited number of valid analogies and the presence of misuses or controversies, we end up with 20 test samples that are widely recognized, have standard answers, and show some degree of creativity.

-\paragraph{General Analogy} LLMs may have learned popular analogies during their pre-training phase.
-Therefore, we also construct general analogy sets that comprise general historical events that lack universally recognized analogical events.
-Specifically, we first collect 658 historical events spanning from 8000 BCE to the present from Google Arts and Culture.\footnote{\url{https://artsandculture.google.com/category/event}} These events were categorized into four themes: War, Politics, Culture and Society, and Economy.
-We select 50 samples, each from the first three categories and 10 from the Economy category, creating a balanced general analogical set to assess the LLM's ability to draw historical analogies across different themes.
+\paragraph{General Analogy} Since LLMs may have learned popular analogies during pre-training, we construct general analogy sets with events lacking universally recognized analogies.
+Specifically, we collect 658 historical events from Google Arts and Culture.\footnote{\url{https://artsandculture.google.com/category/event}} These events are categorized into four themes: War, Politics, Culture and Society, and Economy.
+We select 50 samples each from the first three categories and 10 from the Economy category, creating a balanced general analogical set to assess the LLM's ability to draw historical analogies across different themes.
 Since there are no standardized answers for general analogies, it is necessary to develop automated evaluation metrics to assess the quality of analogies between analogy events and input events.